centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-a-central-server/using-sources.md

 After saving the file, please reboot your operating system to apply the changes.

-> **Note that this deactivation should be temporary for security reasons.** SELinux should be [reenabled after installation](../../administration/secure-platform.md#audit-logs-and-enable-selinux).
+> **Note that this deactivation should be temporary.** SELinux should be [reenabled after installation](../../administration/secure-platform.md#activate-selinux) for security reasons.

-> To enable SELinux again, edit the **/etc/selinux/config** file and change the value with the following options:
-> - ``SELINUX=enforcing`` to make SELinux security policy enforced.
-> - ``SELINUX=permissive`` to make SELinux print warnings instead of enforce security policy.

 Timezone and mandatory PHP parameters have to be set: go to `/etc/php/7.2/cli/conf.d` or `/etc/php/7.2/apache2/conf.d` directory and create a file named `centreon.ini` which contains the following lines: